Gilbreath-Reed Career and Technical Center

 Career and Technical Education (CTE) courses teach skills that translate into professions.
 Because students in CTE courses receive real-world experience and hands-on training in some of the most high-demand fields, graduates often work their way through college or enter the workforce straight out of high school.

-GRCTC will offer more than 90 advanced-level CTE courses taught by industry experts in a state-of-the-art learning environment.
+The GRCTC offers more than 90 advanced-level CTE courses taught by industry experts in a state-of-the-art learning environment.

 Students remain enrolled in their home campuses and travel to GRCTC to attend courses for two class periods on either A day or B day.